jenmcquade/aspnetcore-react-redux/README.md

 * [Font Awesome](https://fontawesome.com) for font imports
 * [Bootstrap 4](http://getbootstrap.com/)  for layout and styling
 * [Sass](https://sass-lang.com/install]) to transpile vendor and this app's CSS
-* [Docker](https://docs.docker.com/engine/installation/) for release management and local debugging
+* [Docker](https://docs.docker.com/engine/installation/) for release management and local debugging.  **Linux containers are used with this project.** If you are using Windows containers with Docker for Windows, right click on the Docker Context Menu in the Start Menu, and select *Switch to Linux Containers...*
 * Environment configurations for *Production* and *Development*, including configurations for `dotnet restore`, `dotnet build` and `dotnet publish` both locally and through Docker.
 Distribution bundles are handled independently, allowing you to build a Debug or a Release .dll or standalone app, with dynamic hosting configurations included for Heroku port management.

 ## Up and Running